 H20ooohh!
 Indoor Family Water Park – Lake Harmony

 This family water park is particularly great for adventure seekers.
 Popular attractions include Pennsylvania’s first indoor Flow Rider, called the Komodo Dragon, as well as Amazon Blast slides that drop an astounding four stories!
 Families looking to take it easy also can enjoy the Lava Springs hot tubs, and younger children can splash and explore in the Jungle Falls and Leapin’ Lizards play areas.
 The water park is adjacent to Split Rock Resort, but day passes are available.

 For thrill seeks and little kids alike, Kalahari has it all.

 Kalahari Resorts – Pocono Manor

 We visited Kalahari Resorts when it opened in 2015.
 It features a sweeping park full of slides, tubing adventures, and even its own indoor surfing and body boarding experience.
 While thrill seekers can test their bravery on the Anaconda water roller coaster, younger guests have plenty of fantastic options for water play in the Splashdown Safari, complete with zero-depth entry pools, net crawls, and interactive water fun.
-While Kalahari is a wonderful option for the coldest days, it's also great during the summer months, when guests can take full advantage of Kalahari’s retractable roof to bask in the sunshine!
+While Kalahari is a wonderful option for the coldest days, it's also great during the summer months, when guests can take full advantage of Kalahari’s retractable roof and outdoor waterpark to bask in the sunshine.
 Note: Purchasing day passes online is the only way to guarantee admission.

 Woodloch Resort – Hawley